rca/sbonrails/README.markdown

 ### Requirements

-bostonrb.org is built and managed primarily the following:
+sbonrails is built and managed primarily the following:

  * Ruby 1.8.x
  * Rubygems 1.3.5